 You can select from a wide range of frame colours, including graphite and polished aluminum.
 You can also select from different textile materials, such as vellum, leather, and sensuede.
 The seat can be made of either standard foam or gel and comes in a range of textile colours.

 Other options for the Freedom chair include fireproofing, soft casters, locking casters, or glides, and a range of arms and arm pads.
 Most Freedom chairs are purchased with a matching adjustable headrest.
-According to most Freedom chair reviews, this is a vital feature of the chair, and we would suggest using the headrest with the chair.
+According to most Freedom chair reviews, this is a vital feature of the chair, and suggest using the headrest with the chair.

 All the textiles and cushions on the chair come with a five-year, single shift use warranty.
 All other components have a 15-year warranty.
 Freedom chairs use recycled materials, both post-consumer and pre-consumer.
 They are made of less than 90 parts, minimizing the use of additional materials.